-- Sometimes there is nothing in the scene that will provide enough light/contrast for focus.
-When this happens, look around for something outside of your composition that is about the same distance away – focus on that, switch AF off, and recompose.
+- Sometimes there is nothing in the scene that will provide enough light/contrast for autofocus to work.
+Look around for something outside of your composition that is about the same distance away — focus on that, switch AF off, and recompose.

 - Temporarily place a light in the scene — a bright flashlight will work — and focus on it.

-- You may be able to create a usable focus point in some cases by shining a laser pointer beam into the scene and focusing on it.
+- You may be able to create a usable focus point by shining a laser pointer beam into the scene and focusing on it.

-- If you have one “must work” shot to make and plenty of time, you could set up the shot and determine focus during the daylight and leave the camera in position.
+- If you have one “must work” shot to make and plenty of time, you could set up the shot and determine focus during the daylight and leave the camera in position for your night exposure.